 So now the choice is yours.

 We’ve given you our opinion on where to cross-country ski in Aspen and Snowmass.
 It’s time for you to get out there and give some (or all of them) a try.
-Then you can decide for yourself where’s the best place to go cross country skiing in Aspen and Snowmass.
+Then, you can decide which trail is “the best place to go cross-country skiing in Aspen and Snowmass.”

 Aspen Cross-Country Ski Rental: Take the Hassle Out of Getting Geared Up

-If you don’t ski often, or if you’re new and not sure you will like it, it can be less expensive to rent the equipment.
-And you’ll get to use the latest and greatest gear.
+If you don’t ski often or are new to the sport and not sure you will like it, renting equipment can be less expensive.
+You’ll also get to use the latest and greatest gear.

 How to Choose the Right Rental Equipment